Void (astronomy): Galactic formation and evolution models

 A 43×43×43-megaparsec cube shows the evolution of the large-scale structure over a logarithmic period starting from a redshift of 30 and ending at redshift 0.
-The model makes it clear to see how the matter-dense regions contract under the collective gravitational force while simultaneously aiding in the expansion of cosmic voids as the matter flees to the walls and filaments.
+The matter-dense regions in the model contract under the collective gravitational force while simultaneously aiding in the expansion of cosmic voids as the matter flees to the walls and filaments.

 Cosmic voids contain a mix of galaxies and matter that is slightly different than other regions in the universe.
 This unique mix supports the biased galaxy formation picture predicted in Gaussian adiabatic cold dark matter models.
 This phenomenon provides an opportunity to modify the morphology-density correlation that holds discrepancies with these voids.
 Such observations like the morphology-density correlation can help uncover new facets about how galaxies form and evolve on the large scale.
 On a more local scale, galaxies that reside in voids have differing morphological and spectral properties than those that are located in the walls.
 One feature that has been found is that voids have been shown to contain a significantly higher fraction of starburst galaxies of young, hot stars when compared to samples of galaxies in walls.

 Voids offer opportunities to study the strength of intergalactic magnetic fields.
 For example, a 2015 study concluded, based on the deflection of blazar gamma-ray emissions that travel through voids, that intergalactic space contains a magnetic field of strength at least 10^{-17} G. The specific large-scale magnetic structure of the universe suggests primordial "magnetogenesis", which in turn could have played a role in the formation of magnetic fields within galaxies, and could also change estimates of the timeline of recombination in the early universe.